Roll20/roll20-api-scripts/Reporter/readme.md

+**Reporter** is a script primarily for the _D&D 5th Edition by Roll20_  sheet but does contain some support for the _Pathfinder Second Edition by Roll20_ Sheet.
+For its basic functions, it should work with most any sheet or no sheet at all.
-**Reporter** is a script that reads the tokens on the board that are associated with character sheets and builds a report of them in the chat, returning selected values from either the token settings or the character sheets they are associated with.
+Reporter reads the tokens on the board that are associated with character sheets and builds a report of them in the chat, returning selected values from either the token settings or the character sheets they are associated with.
 You can either select a set of tokens to work with, or if you select no tokens, it will assume all tokens on the Object/Token layer.
 This behavior can be altered using keywords, described below.
 The basic syntax is:

 `!report --[queries] ---[buttonline] ----[keywords]`
 ****